backdrop-contrib/image_field_caption/README.txt

 |=======|

-  1. Add a new image field to a content type, or use an existing image field and configure it t o show the caption elements.
+  1. Add a new image field to a content type, or use an existing image field and configure it to show the caption elements.
   2. Add or edit a node or any other entity with an image field
   3. Go to the image field on the entity form
   4. Enter text into the caption text area and choose format